POD Websites: How To Increase Art Sales

 To learn more about writing headlines, visit How to Create Headlines That Attract Buyers.

 To market your art to the right audience, you will need to find your niche and create a brand for your business.

-Knowing who is interested in the artwork that you create is important for your marketing efforts.
+Knowing who is interested in the artwork that you create is essential for your marketing efforts.
 You will save time and money if you do some research first.

-By creating a brand, you will build brand awareness on your blog, social network sites, website, and POD sites.
+By creating a brand, you will build brand awareness on your blog, social network sites, website, and POD websites.

 Try not to be too broad.
 That will make it more difficult for people to find you.

 For example, my niche is commissioned dog drawings.